smbache/loggr/README.md

 # How it works
-`loggr` adds a hook to `warning`, `stop` and `signalCondition`, so whenever these functions are executed, `loggr` will be notified.
+`loggr` adds a hook to `warning`, `stop` and `signalCondition`, so whenever these functions are executed, `loggr` will be notified (Note that `message` uses `signalCondition` internally and does not need its own hook).
 The event is sent to any log outputs that subscribe to the type of event.

 This means that there is very little code needed in the functions where